 When children must be removed from their homes, the Family First Act prioritizes the use of family-based settings, particularly with relatives.
 Evidence-based kinship navigator services, designed to connect relatives caring for children to information and supportive services, are funded through Title IV-E under the Family First Act.
 Further, the legislation establishes funding limitations on non-family placements.
 Reimbursement for the out-of-home placement needs of children will be limited to family-based settings, qualified residential treatment programs when indicated by a child assessment, and special treatment settings (e.g., for pregnant and parenting youth).

 This brief represents our understanding of the research and evaluation provisions of the Family First Act, as of October 2019.
 We will continue to monitor the federal landscape for administrative guidance and/or legislative changes.
-If you would like to be notified when updates are made, please email [email protected].

 See the glossary for definitions of key terms.

 The research and evaluation provisions of the Family First Act require that (1) prevention and kinship programs be evidence-based, (2) states rigorously evaluate and support implementation of prevention programs through data-driven continuous quality improvement efforts, and (3) assessment tools used to determine the appropriateness of residential treatment programs be evidence-based.
 This focus on evidence ensures that children and families receive services with demonstrated effectiveness, and is part of the larger movement toward evidence-based social policy (Supplee & Metz, 2015).
 The research and evaluation requirements of the Family First Act are summarized below for prevention services, kinship navigator services, and qualified residential treatment programs.